-Different cultivars of cinnamons exist; however, Sri Lankan variety considered widely as "true cinnamon" (Cinnamonum verum.)
-Traditionally, mature cinnamon tree inner bark bruised using a brass rod, which is then peeled off from the tree.
-In the processing units, this layer sliced into long stripes which are then rolled into quills by hand and allowed to dry under the sunlight.
+Many different cultivars of cinnamons exist.
+However, the Sri Lankan variety is widely considered as "true cinnamon" (Cinnamonum verum.)
+Traditionally, the outer cambium (bark) layer of the mature cinnamon tree is bruised using a brass rod and then peeled off from the tree.
+In the processing units, this layer is sliced into long strips (band), which are then rolled by hand into "quills" and allowed to dry under the sun.

-Cinnamon oil features golden-yellow color with the characteristic tint of cinnamon and very pungent, aromatic taste.
+Cinnamon oil features golden-yellow color with a distinctive tint of cinnamon and a very pungent, aromatic taste.

-The pungent taste and scent in cinnamon spice is because of chemical compounds, cinnamic aldehyde and cinnamaldehyde.
+The pungent taste and scent in cinnamon spice are because of chemical compounds, cinnamic aldehyde, and cinnamaldehyde.

-Cinnamon spice has the highest anti-oxidant strength of all the food sources in nature.
-The total measured ORAC (Oxygen radical absorbance capacity) value for this novel spice is 2,67,536 trolex equivalents (TE), which is many hundred times more than in chokeberry, apples, etc.
+Cinnamon spice has the highest antioxidant strength of all the food sources in nature.
+The total measured ORAC (Oxygen radical absorbance capacity) value for this novel spice is 2,67,536 Trolox equivalents (TE), which is many hundred times more than in chokeberry, apples, etc.